Q. What is a remote JMS provider?

 The messaging processing application logic is contained in a single method callback

-A MDB is an EJB that supports transactions, security, JDBC, and other typical EJB actions.
+A MDB is a full-fledged EJB that supports transactions, security, JDBC, and other typical EJB actions.

 For more information, see Message-Driven EJBs in Developing Enterprise JavaBeans, Version 2.1, for Oracle WebLogic Server.